KProgrammer/AutomatorScript/README.md

 - `screenshot <file>`

    Takes a screenshot of the screen and saves it to `file`

+- `math <expression>`

+    Prints out the output of the mathematical expression

 ## How to run an autoscript